MemoryMeld/MemoryMeld.github.io/_posts/2023-11-12-angr-full-binary.md

 ![](/assets/posts/2023-11-12-angr-full-binary/call_start_addresses.bmp)

 The script's output highlights 22 cross-references, with just one pointing to url\_decode.
-The subsequent phase involves integrating this script logic into my Angr analysis.
+The subsequent task involves integrating this script logic into my Angr analysis.
 Enclosed below is the fully implemented script designed to retrieve all call start addresses and conduct buffer overflow analysis on each.
 To manage the load and mitigate potential VM freezes, I constrained the concurrent processes to 8.
 The analysis time per process was also limited to 5 seconds, a deliberate measure to address path explosion challenges.
 Although extending the analysis time could enhance path exploration, in this context, a shallow path traversal sufficed to pinpoint the overflow.

 ```py
 import angr